madenyasin/Android-App-Uninstaller/readme.md

 ### Prerequisites

 - Python (3 or higher)
-- Ubuntu: Install the required package and library by running the following commands:
+- Debian-based distributions: Install the required package and library by running the following commands:

 ```bash
 sudo apt-get update